steph-meyering/stereo/README.md

 # README

-Stereo is an online music sharing and streaming application, heavily inspire by Soundcloud.
+Stereo is an online music sharing and streaming application, heavily inspired by Soundcloud.
 The goal of this project was to build an app from scratch in a 2 week timeframe, without using any external libraries.

 [See it live!](https://stereocloud.herokuapp.com/#/)